Fate/stay night: Unlimited Blade Works (TV series): Production

 In 2011, Type-Moon ported Fate/stay night to the PlayStation Vita.
-Type-Moon intended to include animated cutscenes for each of the routes for the port.
-Studio ufotable was tasked to animate the cutscenes.
+Type-Moon intended to include animated cut scenes for each of the routes for the port.
+Studio ufotable was tasked to animate the cut scenes.
 During production, Ufotable president Hikaru Kondo had an idea about the possibility of creating a full anime series that would be an adaptation of the visual novel.
 At the time, Studio Deen had already created two works based on the visual novel, including a 2006 animated series largely based on the 'Fate' route, and a 2010 movie based on the Unlimited Blade Works route.
 Kondo proposed the idea to Type-Moon CEO Takashi Takeuchi, and it was approved.

 The original visual novel includes three routes: 'Fate', 'Unlimited Blade Works' and 'Heaven's Feel,' which start with similar premises but gradually become unique stories, and are distinguished by their focus on different main female characters - Saber, Rin and Sakura, respectively.
 The Ufotable production committee had differing opinions regarding the development of the new anime series.
 Some favored the idea of following the source material down to the last detail, while others, such as Hikaru Kondo and Takashi Takeuchi, wanted to re-adapt the 'Fate' route to emphasize Saber's character traits that were displayed in Fate/Zero.
 However, this idea was not met with unanimous approval with the rest of the production committee.
 As a result, the idea was scrapped, with consensus that the 'Fate' route already animated by Studio Deen would serve as an introduction to the setting of the 'Fate' universe.